Introduction to Destructor in C++

 - When the block/scope of local variables ends.

 A programmer can define a destructor known as a user-designed constructor.
-A destructor can be declared as Virtual or pure virtual but cannot be declared const, volatile, const volatile or static.
+You can declare a destructor as virtual or purely virtual, but you cannot declare it as const, volatile, const volatile, or static.

 How does Destructor work in C++?

-For working of destructor the below-mentioned points need to be kept in mind:
+For working on the Destructor, the below-mentioned points need to be kept in mind:

-- Implicit destructors are called automatically by the C++ compiler when an object goes out of scope, or the program execution terminates for external and static objects in a program.
-The destructors are called to destroy the objects created by a new keyword.
+- The C++ compiler automatically calls implicit destructors when an object goes out of scope or when program execution terminates for external and static objects in a program.
+The compiler calls destructors to destroy things created using the new keyword.

-- In the case of both implicit and user-defined destructors, the compiler first executes the destructor body and then calls destructors of all non-static non-variant class and then calls the destructors of non-virtual and virtual base classes in the reverse order of their construction.
+- In the case of implicit and user-defined destructors, the compiler executes the destructor body, calls destructors of all non-static non-variant classes, and then calls the destructors of non-virtual and virtual base classes in the reverse order of their construction.

 Syntax of Destructor